Officers Field

 • Houses incorporate earth-retaining walls into their structure, cost-effectively supporting the terrain while minimizing windowless walls.
 These walls are often used for garages and utility cupboards.

-• The homes feature high-performance windows suited to the coastal location, and mechanical ventilation with heat recovery systems are in place to optimize energy efficiency.
+• The homes feature high-performance windows suited to the coastal location, and mechanical ventilation with heat recovery systems.

 •